Cascaded Context Enhancement Network for Automatic Skin Lesion Segmentation: Related work

 For skin lesion segmentation, many achievements have been made based on deep learning over these few years.
-Most of the studies follow the deep fully convolutional neural network and encoder-decoder structure for lesions segmentation.
-Bi et al. \cite{r32} leveraged a multi-stage fully convolutional networks to automatically segment the skin lesions, which learns complementary visual features of lesions.
-Yuan et al. \cite{r8} proposed a 19-layer deep convolutional neural networks without prior knowledge of the data.
-And a novel loss function based on Jaccard distance is designed for sample re-weighting.
-Xue et al. \cite{r34} proposed a SegAN network for skin lesion segmentation based on adversarial neural network, which contains two parts.
-A FCN in the last layer is used to generate segmentation label maps, and an adversarial critic network with a multi-scale L1 loss function to capture long- and short-range spatial relationships between pixels.
-Chen et al. \cite{r35} adopted a multi-task learning framework for processing the skin lesion segmentation and classification simultaneously, which employs the features from different tasks and obtains richer context.
-Li et al. \cite{r36} designed a new dense deconvolutional network for skin lesion segmentation based on residual learning.
-It captures fine-grained multi-scale features of image for segmentation task by dense deconvolutional layers, chained residual pooling and auxiliary supervision.
-Sarker et al. \cite{r37} presented SLSDeep network based on encoder-decoder structure.
-And a loss function by combining both Negative Log Likelihood and End Point Error is adopted to accurately segment lesions with sharp boundaries.
-Overall, effective extraction of image context information is crucial for enhancing lesion segmentation performance.
+Most of these studies follow the deep fully convolutional neural network and encoder-decoder structure for lesions segmentation. \cite{bi2017dermoscopic} leveraged a multi-stage fully convolutional network to automatically segment the skin lesions, which learns complementary visual features of lesions. \cite{yuan2017automatic} proposed a 19-layer deep convolutional neural network without prior knowledge of the data.
+And a novel loss function based on Jaccard distance is designed for sample re-weighting. \cite{xue2018adversarial} proposed a SegAN network for skin lesion segmentation based on the adversarial neural network.
+An FCN in the last layer is employed to generate segmentation label maps, and an adversarial critic network with a multi-scale L1 loss function to capture long- and short-range spatial relationships between pixels. \cite{chen2018multi} adopted a multi-task learning framework to process the skin lesion segmentation and classification simultaneously, which employs the features from different tasks and obtains richer contextual information. \cite{li2018dense} designed a new dense deconvolutional network for skin lesion segmentation based on residual learning.
+It captures fine-grained multi-scale features of the image for segmentation task by dense deconvolutional layers, chained residual pooling and auxiliary supervision. \cite{sarker2018slsdeep} presented SLSDeep network based on encoder-decoder structure.
+And a loss function by combining both negative log-likelihood and end point error is adopted to accurately segment lesions with sharp boundaries.
+However, due to constrained local receptive fields and insufficient short-range contextual information, the performances of many segmentation approaches are limited.
+Overall, effective extraction of image context is crucial to enhance lesion segmentation performance.